rosco-m68k/rosco_m68k/design/r1/memory_map.md

 it to 0x1000 before passing control to your `kmain` function.
 For a complete description of the environment on entry, see https://github.com/rosco-m68k/rosco_m68k/tree/master/code/software/libs/src/start_serial

+### RAM Expansion

+Where the roscram_68k RAM expansion board (https://github.com/rosco-m68k/hardware-projects/tree/master/ram-expansion) is fitted, the base address of the RAM provided will be as set by JP1-JP3 on the expansion board, but always at or above the 1MB mark.

+The RAM will extend between 1 and 4 megabytes beyond the base, depending how much RAM is fitted to the expansion board.

+Where the expansion is mapped high (at 13MB) only two megabytes are supported - additional RAM fitted to the board will not be addressable.

 ## Note 2 - IO Space